iambharath-ashok/Java-Strings/README.md

 ### Question:  What is Character Encoding?
 Explain the difference between UTF-16 and UTF-8?

 -	Character Encoding means representing Characters using Bytes
--	When you want to represent Character using bytes, character encoding is used
+-	When we want to represent Character using bytes, character encoding is used
 -	The UTF-16 uses 2 bytes or 16 bits to represent a character while UTF-8 uses 1 byte or 8 bits to represent a character
+-	Using UTF-16 in Java, Java is able to handle are languages of Earth
 ----------------------------------------------------
  How does substring() method works in java? https://javarevisited.blogspot.com/2011/10/how-substring-in-java-works.html